|Feature Article - June 2000|

 The summer of 1999 was a very dry one in Texas.
 Although that was bad for the Texas ranchers, it was good for me because the Paluxy River was nearly dry when I got there.
 Tracks that are usually just barely visible under several inches of water, were completely exposed.

 The Paluxy River makes a horseshoe bend inside the park.
-I only had time to explore the left leg of the horseshoe shown on the portion of the map at the left.
+I only had time to explore the left leg of the horseshoe shown on the portion of the map below.
 I walked along the riverbed from Track Site #1 to Track Site #2 and back again.
 I drove to the parking area to look down on Track Site #3.

 The river is in a channel that is probably 20 to 30 feet deep.
 (I failed to measure it.
 I wasnít planning to go there, and didnít know what I would see there, so I wasnít prepared to take exact measurements.)
 There is a lot of vegetation growing on the banks, but there are places where you can see layers of sedimentary rock that surround the river.

 In the bottom of the river channel there are three layers of limestone.
-In the picture at the left, you are looking downstream (south toward site #1).
+In the picture below, you are looking downstream (south toward site #1).
 The slimy green puddle of water near the top of the picture is called the ďBlue HoleĒ on the park map.

 Looking the other direction (toward site #2) we can see the top two layers more clearly.
 The man holding the baby is standing on the top layer.
 The other people are walking on the middle layer.